Physalis nicandroides: Ceremonial

 In southern Mexico, dry Physalis nicandroides plants have been observed used as part of Christmas decorations.

 Phytochemistry

 In species of Physalis the most frequently occurring chemical constituents are naturally occurring steroids known as withanolides.
 These occur as secondary metabolites.
 In Physalis nicandroides, other constituents reported are sucrose esters and labdane diterpenoid.

 Phylogeny

 Genetic analysis employing Bayesian inference and maximum likelihood grouped Physalis nicandroides with P. peruviana, P. longifolia, P. glutinosa and P. caudella, all in the Withaninae, one of three subtribes which were recognized.

 Etymology

-The genus name Physalis is a New Latin modification of the Late Greek physallis, from meaning "bladder, bubble," in reference to the inflated calyx surrounding the mature fruit.
+The genus name Physalis is a New Latin modification of the Late Greek physallis, from meaning "bladder, bubble", in reference to the inflated calyx surrounding the mature fruit.

 In the species name nicandroides, the nicandr- refers to the genus Nicandra, closely related to Physalis species.
-The -oides is a word-forming element from Latinized Ancient Greek meaning "like, like that of, etc.": thus "like Nicandra."
+The -oides is a word-forming element from Latinized Ancient Greek meaning "like, like that of": thus "like Nicandra."